natbibi/popcorn/README.md

 12. Show user avatar from Auth0 on the posts they created
 13. Add Search page which sorts data from [themoviedb](https://www.themoviedb.org/) by Most Popular, Best Rated and Highest Grossing
 14. WIP: Mock data for trending hashtags
+15. WIP: Create MyList Page - users can add shows to a watchlist

 ### api
 1. Set up apollo-server w/ express.js and config for graphQL